Mathematics - Master of Science

 The Master’s Written Examination

-Candidates for the Master's in Mathematics must pass a written exam, offered each January and August, based on the content of MATH 525 and MATH 527.
-Full-time students need to pass the written Master’s exam no later than the August following their completion of MATH 525 and MATH 527, or the start of their fourth semester in the program, whichever comes first.
+Candidates for the Master's in Mathematics must pass a written exam, offered at the end of the Fall and Spring semesters, based on the content of MATH 525 and MATH 527.
+Full-time students need to pass the written Master’s exam no later than the Summer following their completion of MATH 525 and MATH 527, or the start of their fourth semester in the program, whichever comes first.
 Graduate assistants must adhere to this timetable.
 Any second try must be passed within one semester of the first.

 The Master's Final Examination